KumarAmrit30/autoassist-backend/AZURE_DEPLOYMENT.md

 # Azure Deployment Guide for AutoAssist Backend

-This guide will help you deploy your AutoAssist backend to Azure App Service with Azure Database for PostgreSQL.
+This guide documents the deployment process for AutoAssist backend to Azure App Service with Azure Database for PostgreSQL.

+**Status**: ✅ Successfully Deployed

 ## Prerequisites